JCool221/ReadmeEasy/Develop/README.md

 <a name="Contact"></a>
 ## Contact

-You can find me at Github at lol or email directly at cool@gmail.com.
+You can find me at Github at foo or email directly at bar.